 In making a som tam Thai, we went ahead and made roasted peanuts, dried shrimps, Thai chilis and a sweeter component part of the equation.
 Instead of using palm sugar, however, we opted for coconut sugar simply because it’s our preferred sugar for most everything we make here on Arousing Appetites.

 For the peanuts, we did buy ours raw and roast them ourselves, but this was more a personal preference than anything else.
 At least when we buy them raw, we know how they are roasted.
 Some brands out there roast with less than savory vegetable oils, which is just something we try to avoid in our own kitchen.
+Peanut is a staple in many Southeastern cuisines, such as the famous peanut dipping sauce for fresh spring rolls from Vietnam.

 Even though we’re clearly “swimming upstream” from our more knowledgable resource recipe, we’d seen in our own travels throughout Thailand various places garnish their som tam dishes with fresh herbs like Thai basil and mint.
 Just to add more freshness and flavor to the dish – though, not that it needs it – we opted to add some final fresh garnishes at the end.